-5 Things to Know About Jack Schlossberg, JFK's Only Grandson
+5 Things to Know About Jack Schlossberg, JFK's Only—and Equally Dreamy—Grandson - E!
+Online

 2. He's an Ivy League graduate.

 He got his diploma from Yale University in 2015 with a degree in history and a concentration on Japanese history.
-Soon, he will start at Harvard Law School.
+In 2017, he started at Harvard Law School.

 3. His career is a work in progress.

-Note: UPDATE: Jack Schlossberg's remote appearance at the Democratic National Convention on Tuesday, Aug.
-18, alongside his mother, Caroline Kennedy, had some people eagerly Google searching his name—and photo.
-"Why has no one told me how insanely hot Jack Schlossberg is?
-Is he single?
-Asking for me," one viewer questioned in a tweet.